top of page

 Please use the button below to contact me directly regarding Animal Reiki, Energy Healing or Dowsing services

-You can also reach out here if you would like to arrange a workshop for your own pre-gathered group.
-I review all enquiries personally and will respond to you via email
+You can also reach out here if you would like to have access to the small group gatherings or to arrange a workshop for your own pre-gathered group.

 © 2026 Jane Taylor.
 All rights reserved.